 The Golf School of Indiana teaches over 5,000 appointments annually to our students.
-Instruction options include: full swing, short game, putting, on-course, juniors, green reading, private lessons, group lessons, clinics, junior camps, or creating your own group are all options we offer.
+Instruction options include: full swing, short game, putting, on-course, juniors, green reading, private lessons, group lessons, clinics, junior camps, or creating your own group.

 The Golf School of Indiana offers private instruction for golfers of all ability levels.
 We have beginner programs for junior players that last 30 minutes to 90 minute sessions for our college players.
 Playing lessons are also available.
 Our Instructors have different levels of experience so different price points and packages make instruction possible for players on all budgets.

 Full Swing Instruction

 The focus on full swing instruction does not hinge on a single method but instead on making the individual efficient with their swing sequence.
 Making sure a player understands their sequence is the most important part to being consistent and correct on course adjustments lets the player get the most out of their game.
 Each sequence has different set-up requirements and swing thoughts or triggers that get the desired results.
 We will make sure you not only understand what you do but how to fix it when things get off track.

 Short game means a lot of different things to different people.
 Chipping, pitching, bunker play and putting often make up “short game.”
 We reference short game as any shot from a full swing Pitching Wedge and shorter, excluding putting.
 Putting has a category to itself.

 Partial shots (distances less than full swings) make up the majority of short game shots.
 People handle these in two distinct ways, vision or measurement.
 Vision is the technique or using your eyes, touch and feel for the shot.
 Measurement is the technique of having a certain size swing, with a certain club for a certain distance.
 Each way has advantages and disadvantages and individual players can decide which works best for them.
 We will show you the options and again make a plan for what you are going to do.